josh-rdc/Optimizing-Rice-Disease-Classification-Method/README.md

 | Batch Size                  | 16, 32, 64, 128           |

 ### Support Vector Machine (SVM)
-An initial Support Vector Machine (SVM) model was built using default hyperparameters from the [Scikit-learn library](https://scikit-learn.org/1.5/modules/svm.html).
+An initial SVM model was built using default hyperparameters from the [Scikit-learn library](https://scikit-learn.org/1.5/modules/svm.html).
 This model was trained on the training dataset with complete features and evaluated for accuracy using the test dataset.

 Following this, PCA was also applied to select a subset of the best features, which were then used to train the model.
 The initial SVM model's parameters were retained during this evaluation.
 The features yielding the best test accuracy were subsequently used for hyperparameter tuning.